MarkusEicher/free-genai-bootcamp-2025/lang-portal/docs/Tasks/Completed/FRONTEND-API-Integration-Tasks.md

 # Frontend API Integration Tasks

+## Status: ✅ COMPLETED
+All tasks in this document have been completed and the information has been integrated into the project-wide documentation (TODO-Dashboard-Endpoint-CheckUp.md).

+**Completion Date**: [2025-02-19]
+**Verification Status**: All tasks verified and tested **Documentation**: Merged into project-wide documentation

+---

 ## Overview
 The backend has been updated to enforce strict local-only, privacy-focused operation.
 This document outlines the required changes to align the frontend with these updates.